orchestral/orchestra/docs/extensions.md

 <a name="convert-to-extension"></a>
 ## Convert a Bundle

 The process is simple, an extension is a Bundle except that first it need to have a definition file.
-The definition file will be stored in `bundles/bundle-name/orchestra.json`.
+The definition file will be stored in `bundles/bundle-name/orchestra.json`, this tell Orchestra Platform to handle the bundle as an extension.
 Here's an example of Definition File for OneAuth extension.

 	{
 		"name"        : "OneAuth",